 For a few years now, super tight sleeves have been the fashion.
 Thankfully, that trend is ending and fuller sleeves are coming back into style.
 You want the sleeve fabric to closely follow the line of your arms when they’re hanging straight at your sides.
 But you shouldn’t feel any binding or pulling when you walk or bend your elbows.

 You should also consider the “pitch” of the sleeve (the angle at which it’s sewn into the armscye).
 The sleeve angle should match the angle of your upper arm.
 If there’s a misalignment between the sleeve pitch and your arms, you can see issues like shoulder divots or pulling across the back of the jacket.

 One of the most common fit problems guys have with suit jackets is sleeves that are too long.
 The sleeve cuff should end right around your wrist bone.
 This allows you to show off a little bit of shirt cuff.
 It may seem like a small thing, but it really ups your style game when you get it right.

 5 – Collar

-Another big fit issue is collar gap, when the collar of the suit lies away from the collar of your shirt.
-There’s a number of other fit problems that can create a collar gap (see above).
+Another big fit issue is the collar gap, when the collar of the suit lies away from the collar of your shirt.
+There’s several other fit problems that can create a collar gap (see above).
 So think of it more as a symptom of poor fit rather than a separate issue.
-Ideally, you want the collar of the jacket to lie as closely as possible to shirt collar, with little or no space between them.
+Ideally, you want the collar of the jacket to lie as close as possible to shirt collar, with little or no space between them.

 6 – Lapels